 The downside of working with national CPAs is that they may not be as familiar with your state tax laws.
 If you have other tax complexities beyond crypto, these factors may be a deciding factor in your decision.
 For instance, tax issues surrounding municipal bonds may require state-level expertise.

-A better alternative may be convincing your existing accountant to gain a better understanding of crypto taxes through CE credits and/or the use of crypto software.
+A better alternative may be convincing your existing accountant to gain a better understanding of Crypto Taxes and Accounting through CE credits and/or the use of crypto software.
 Instead of making off-the-wall suggestions, you can ask pointed questions that will force them to do a little more research.

 You can also use crypto tax software to prepare the crypto side of your taxes and provide that data to your CPA to prepare the rest of your taxes.
 That way, you benefit from the accuracy and audit trail provided by software solutions, but you can still have a human to talk to for other tax advice.